mcjurij/mfm/Hardware_en.md

 Counter 2:
 ![Counter 2](photos/counter_2.jpeg "Counter 2")

 The two are not built exactly as in the schematics.
-The reason for the linear regulator to the right of the IRMs is that the IRMs output is 9V.
+The reason for the linear regulator to the right of the IRMs is because the IRMs output is 9V.
 If you take the right IRM, one with 5 V at the output, this isn't needed.

 The signal path using Counter 1, schematic `hardware/counter_atmega328p_v2/counter_mcu_2.kicad_sch`.
 ![Counter ATmega328p v2](hardware/counter_atmega328p_v2/counter_atmega328p_v2.png "Counter ATmega328p v2")